 Part 1 of my Podcast interview with "Voices: Inside and Out"

-Click (or copy and paste the below to your browser) to enjoy Part 1 of my podcast with Catherine Latimer of the John Howard Society of Canada:
+Click (or copy and paste the below to your browser) to enjoy Part 1 of my podcast interview with Catherine Latimer, head of the John Howard Society of Canada:

 This episode raises some interesting issues: a) if people understood the unintended consequences of their crimes for others, would it have a deterrent effect? b) should more be done in Canada to allow people to move beyond the stigma of a criminal record once the sentence for the crime has been completed? c) Can restorative justice principles ease the post-custody housing problem?